SammyBrimberry/GoogleBigQuery_attritionClassification/README.md

-# Cloud Based Classification Task
+# Cloud Based Classification and Reporting Task
 This repository provides a simple tutorial on building a cloud warehousing, interactive reporting, and a predictive modeling solution for businesses concerned with managing employee attrition.

 # Problem